-Illinois Nursing Colleges & Licenses
+Illinois Nursing Colleges, Degrees & Licenses

 There are three primary levels of nursing in Illinois.
-A one-year certificate makes it possible to become a licensed practical nurse.
+A one-year certificate makes it possible to become a licensed practical/vocational nurse.
 This level of nurse must be under the supervision of a physician or a registered nurse.
 Students who complete at least an associate’s degree in nursing (ADN) are eligible to be licensed as registered nurses.
 Other degrees students can earn to be registered nurses include a bachelor of science in nursing (BSN) or an entry-level master of science in nursing

 The last level of nursing in Illinois is that of an advanced practice registered nurse (APRN) and is reserved for registered nurses who have completed additional education and training to be able to provide independent care.
 They can specialize in anesthesia, midwifery, or family practice.
 Each level of nursing has its own licensing requirements overseen by the Illinois Department of Financial and Professional Regulation.
 Details about the requirements for each license can be found below.